Copenhagen Metro: Evolution of plans

 A northwestern expansion of the City Circle Line was planned, where M4 would have diverted at Nørrebro and run to the suburbs of Brønshøj and Gladsaxe.
 This project was abandoned, as the interchange chamber between any such line and the City Circle Line was scrapped as part of the City of Copenhagen's 2009 budget.
 In subsequent plans, the northern extension of the M4 was instead relocated as a Nordhavn branch which connects with the City Circle Line at Østerport.
 The Nordhavn extension with two stations opened on 28 March 2020.
 The southern extension of the M4 will run from Copenhagen Central Station through Sydhavn to Ny Ellebjerg, where the M4 will link up with the S-train and regional train system.
 The Danish Transport Authority (Trafikstyrelsen) has suggested converting the F-line of the S-train network to metro standard as an M5 line.
 If the M5 line becomes reality, it will connect with existing lines at Flintholm Station (interchange with M1 and M2), Nørrebro station (interchange with M3), and the future Ny Ellebjerg station (interchange with M4).

 The fourth line, M4 or the Harbour line, shares the track with the M3 between Copenhagen Central Station and Østerport station (six stations shared).

 An additional extension to the M4 is under construction: service the southern (Sydhavn) harbour district in Copenhagen.
 The completed M4 between Orientkaj and Ny Ellebjerg will feature 13 stations.

-The northern extension, Nordhavn station and Orientkaj station, both begun service on 28 March 2020.
+The northern extension, Nordhavn station and Orientkaj station, both began service on 28 March 2020.
 The southern extension will add five additional stops to the M4, with its southern terminus moving from Copenhagen Central Station to Ny Ellebjerg.
 This line will service the southern harbour district and is expected to open by 2024.

 As of 2019, the M1 and M2 has a total of 22 stations.
 After opening of the City Circle Line, the metro system is featured 3 lines with a total of 37 stations.
 Upon completion of both extensions of the M4, the system will feature four lines with 44 stations.
 8 of these will be interchanges with the S-train.